qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   QMK support for their help.

-  _Personal note:_ This keymap came about because of a sudden need for a replacement keyboard. it took over a year to make (≈ 1.5 h/day).
+  _Personal note:_ This keymap came about because of a sudden need for a replacement keyboard.
+It took over a year to make (≈ 1.5 h/day).
+  The goal became to make a good keymap for everyone without the time to make one, in the best keyboard format: “40%”.

   The design changed from Dvorak only, numbers on one hand, flat arrows and no Unicode, to: Unicode hold(`_ACC`) replacing (R)Alt-Gr, numbers